 EU Project Administration Training Day

-In order to improve communication and facilitate project administration across the LA³NET project the EU Project T.E.A.M. organized a full day training event on European-funded project administration last Friday at the University of Liverpool.
-The work of the T.E.A.M. had been recognized as European ‘success story’ by the European Commission and had been showcased via various events and so the time was ripe to share best practice with partner organisations at this invitation-only event.
+The EU Project T.E.A.M. from the QUASAR Group at the University of Liverpool, based at the Cockcroft Institute, organized a full day training event on European-funded project administration for institutions from across Europe last Friday.
+The work of the T.E.A.M. had been recognized as European ‘success story’ by the European Commission and had been showcased via various events and so the time was ripe to share best practice with partner organisations and interested external representatives from other disciplines and institutes.
 The topics of training covered the following areas:

 Project audits from an auditor's perspective